Komanawa-Solutions-Ltd/Z22031HAW_hawea-model/README.rst

    :width: 600
    :align: center

-    The Hawea model domain.
-The inactive portions of the model are coloured grey
+The Hawea model domain; the inactive portions of the model are coloured grey.

-The Hawea model domain.
 The model domain is a 3D model of the Hawea aquifer systems including the Mangawera Valley.
 The model domain is bounded by Lake Hawea to the North the Clutha River to the South, and the hillslopes to the East and West The model domain is 17 km by 23.5 km.
-The model cell spacing is 100 m and the model is on a regular North-South grid
+The model cell spacing is 100 m and the model is on a regular North-South grid.
+The model is loosely based on the 2D model of the Hawea aquifer system developed by Wilson et al, (2011)

 Index
 =====